James Livingston, 5th Earl of Linlithgow: Career

-In December 1692, he succeeded his father as 4th Earl of Callendar, Lord Livingston and Almond (who had inherited the title from James' great-uncle, Alexander Livingston), and on 7 August 1695, following the death of his cousin George, he succeeded as the 5th Earl of Linlithgow.
-His cousin, who died without issue, had been married to Hon Henrietta Sutherland (daughter of Alexander Sutherland, 1st Lord Duffus).
+In December 1692, he succeeded his father as 4th Earl of Callendar, Lord Livingston and Almond (who had inherited the title from James' great-uncle, Alexander Livingston), and on 7 August 1695, following the death of his paternal uncle George, he succeeded as the 5th Earl of Linlithgow.
+His uncle, who died without issue, had been married to Hon.
+Henrietta Sutherland (daughter of Alexander Sutherland, 1st Lord Duffus).

-In 1712, he was Captain of the Company of Foot in Blackness Castle and from 13 January 1713 to 8 October 1713, he was a Scottish Representative Peer.
+In 1712, he was Captain of the Company of Foot in Blackness Castle and from 13 January 1713 to 8 October 1713, he was a Scottish representative peer.

-A fervent Jacobite, he joined the 1715 Rising and commanded a Squadron of Horse in the Jacobite defeat during the Battle of Sheriffmuir in November 1715.
+A fervent Jacobite, he joined the 1715 rising and commanded a Squadron of Horse in the Jacobite defeat during the Battle of Sheriffmuir in November 1715.
 Despite his surrender to John Campbell, 2nd Duke of Argyll, he was attained of high treason on 17 February 1715.
 Following his conviction, his estates and all his titles were forfeited to the Crown and sold.
 Linlithgow Palace was given to James Hamilton, 5th Duke of Hamilton, and in 1745 was occupied by "Colonel James Gardiner with his dragoons."

-Livingston escaped to the Continent 1716 and joined the titular King James III in exile in Papal territory at Urbino.
+Livingston escaped to the Continent 1716 and joined the titular James III in exile in Papal territory at Urbino.